 Render Quality & Samples Per Pixel

-Sunlight does not require high SSP to have a nice image.
-Outdoor scenes can be rendered with very low SPP if sunlight is enabled.
-Emitters (torches, lava, glowstone, pumpkins, etc.) require a lot of SSP to reduce graininess, so indoor scenes and similar scenes in low-light environments take a much higher SPP number to look good.
+Sunlight does not require high SSP to give a nice image.
+Outdoor scenes can be rendered with relatively low SPP if sunlight is enabled.
+Emitters (torches, lava, glowstone, pumpkins, etc.) require a lot of SSP to reduce the noise, so indoor scenes and similar scenes in low-light environments take a much higher SPP number to look good.

 An indoor scene rendered with increasing SPP.
 The white numbers show SPP:

 An outdoor scene with sunlight and disabled emitters: